 What are the 4 stages of growth hacking?

-Growth hacking has four main stages:
+Growth hacking has four main stages, each tracked by specific metrics:

 - Acquisition: finding new prospects interested in your product or service.